- Family Drop In

 - Honor your wisdom and desire for change

 - Please check our calendar for upcoming dates!

-Circles of Care & Connection Early Years Refugee Program provides outreach services to refugee families with young children (0-6 years old) with a focused lens on issues related to Parenting in the Canadian Context and Early Childhood Development.
-The program aims to bridge the gap that refugee families may experience in accessing services within their communities and shortening the pathway between arrival and integration.
-Services are provided in various languages and include:
+Circles of Care and Connection (CCC) Early Years Refugee Program provides early childhood development, family support and settlement services to families who came to Canada as refugees with children ages 0-6.
+The program aims to bridge the gap that families may experience in accessing services within their communities and shortening the pathway between arrival and settling in their new community.
+CCC provides consistent and reliable relationships that foster confidence, decrease isolation and support parenting skills.
+All services are provided in various languages.

-- Support in accessing early education and elementary school resources
+- Support in accessing early childhood development and elementary school resources

 Group Portrait of Family Drop-In Staff by Mark Rohmann.
 Many thanks!